10 Movies still to look forward to in 2017

 1. STAR WARS: THE LAST JEDI (December 15) – While the new Star Wars film isn’t my only hope, it’s definitely my number one hope for a great film still to see in 2017.
 EPISODE VIII STAR WARS: THE LAST JEDI might be an obvious answer but it’s the truth.
 And as long as Disney keeps pumping these out year to year at a high level, they will probably always be my number one for anticipation.

 Don’t Care: JUSTICE LEAGUE (November 17) – I thought it would be important to answer the question before I’m asked, “What about JUSTICE LEAGUE?”
 I have zero interest in seeing this dumpster fire that is the DC universe.
-Sure, WONDER WOMAN was decent and Joss Whedon took over directing duties from Zach Snyder so their is a glimmer of promise.
+Sure, WONDER WOMAN was decent and Joss Whedon took over directing duties from Zach Snyder so there is a glimmer of promise.
 I’m rooting for it.
 It might even be a good movie, but the DCU just doesn’t have a strong enough track record to make believe it will be great.

 Other notable dates: LADY BIRD (11/10), WONDER (11/17), ROMAN J. ISRAEL, ESQ.
 (11/22), CALL ME BY YOUR NAME (11/24), WONDER WHEEL (11/30), ALL THE MONEY IN THE WORLD (12/8), BRIGHT (12/22), THE GREATEST SHOWMAN (12/25), MOLLY’S GAME (12/25)